-MassDOT and the MBTA continue to work with the Federal Transit Administration to seek funding for the Green Line Extension project under the FTA New Starts capital funding program.
+As stated above, MassDOT and the MBTA continue to work with the Federal Transit Administration to seek funding for the Green Line Extension project under the FTA New Starts capital funding program.
 A draft New Starts submittal was first presented to FTA in September 2011 for its review.
 A second, near final, New Starts submittal, including updated Operations & Maintenance (O&M) modeling information, was submitted to FTA for formal evaluation and rating on December 27, 2011.
 The last remaining O&M information, completing the application package, was submitted in late January 2012.
-The O&M model itself was approved by FTA staff in February 2012 and the accompanying financial plan was approved by the FTA's financial oversight consultant in April 2012.
-On June 11, 2012, the MBTA received approval from the FTA for the Green Line Extension project to enter Preliminary Engineering. represents the culmination of this portion of the New Starts application process.
+On June 11, 2012, the MBTA received approval from the FTA for the Green Line Extension project to enter Preliminary Engineering.
+This approval represents the culmination of this portion of the New Starts application process.
 Approval into the New Starts pipeline means that the MBTA may be able, in the future, to seek reimbursement from FTA for expenditures incurred after this date associated with the Green Line Extension project.
 However, final authority to seek such reimbursements depends upon the Green Line Extension project being able to successfully continue to compete against other public transit projects within the New Starts program.
-For that to happen, the Green Line Extension project must reach and clear three additional obstacles - approval by FTA for entry into Final Design, early approvals for Construction (Letters of No Prejudice) as applicable, followed by the execution of a Full Funding Grant Agreement - before the MBTA can secure federal participation in the costs of the project.
+In order for this to occur, the Green Line Extension project must reach completed design and submit the application associated with the full funding grant agreement.

-Entry into Preliminary Engineering, therefore, is a huge step for the Green Line Extension project and a necessary precondition for receiving federal support, but it provides no final guarantees that federal funding will ultimately be available for the project.
-It does, however, make costs going forward for designing the Green Line

-Extension project eligible for federal reimbursement, should the MBTA ultimately succeed in obtaining a Full Funding Grant Agreement.
+Therefore, entry into Preliminary Engineering is a critical step for the Green Line Extension project and a necessary precondition for receiving federal support; however, it does not guarantee that federal funding will ultimately be available for the project.
+It does, however, make any design costs going forward eligible for federal reimbursement, should the MBTA ultimately succeed in obtaining a Full Funding Grant Agreement.

-Project Delivery: The MBTA and its Program Management/Construction Management (PM/CM) team have performed Advanced Conceptual Engineering for the Green Line Extension project while awaiting approval from FTA to enter into the Preliminary Engineering phase.
-The team is advancing planning in accordance with a revised project delivery approach which will divide the project into multiple phases (described in more detail below).
+Project Delivery: The MBTA and its Program Management/Construction Management (PM/CM) team completed Advanced Conceptual Engineering for the Green Line Extension project.
+The team is advancing the project in accordance with a revised project delivery approach which will divide the project into multiple phases (described in more detail below).